Executioner (character): Skurge

 Skurge was born in Jotunheim; he is the son of an unnamed Storm Giant and an unnamed Skornheim goddess, making him a half-giant.
 He later becomes a warrior, gaining the name Executioner after fighting in a war against the Storm Giants.
 Skurge has always had feelings for Amora, the Enchantress, and regularly aids her in various evil schemes to gain control of Asgard.
 However, the Enchantress only manipulates him, using her charms to keep Skurge under her thrall.
 Loki, the trickster god, also has used Skurge many times.

 In his first appearance, the Executioner teams with the Enchantress to battle Thor at the behest of Loki.
 He exiles Jane Foster to another dimension and tries to get Thor to surrender his hammer to him in exchange for Jane.
 Thor agrees to this, but when the Enchantress turns Skurge to a tree for bringing Foster back he releases Thor from the bargain, whereupon Thor returns the two to Asgard.
 The Executioner and the Enchantress are exiled to Earth by Odin, where they learn of Heinrich Zemo from a newspaper.
 They become members of Zemo's original Masters of Evil and fight the Avengers.
 The Executioner disguises himself as a former aide of Zemo, and lures Captain America to Zemo's kingdom, while the Enchantress uses her powers to turn Thor against the Avengers.
-Later the Executioner helps Zemo escape from Captain America by knocking out Cap.
-Skurge remained with Baron Zemo's Masters of Evil for some time.
-The Masters of Evil created Wonder Man, who was meant to trick and destroy the Avengers.
-When the Executioner was defeated by Wonder Man testing his power, he worried about controlling him, though Zemo revealed Wonder Man would die within a week unless given an antidote.
-The gloating Skurge was derided by Wonder Man, who did not like the need for trickery and deceit.
-The group's plan to kill the Avengers was thwarted by Wonder Man, and Skurge and his allies were defeated.

-The Executioner menaced Jane Foster, and fought Balder as any ally of Loki.
-He was later among the villains assembled by Doctor Doom to destroy the Fantastic Four using a mind-control machine, but due to Mister Fantastic the villains all had their memory of this event erased.

-Apart from the Enchantress, Skurge attempted to establish an empire by the conquest of an alternate future Earth.
-He battled the Hulk after he was accidentally transported there.
+Later the Executioner helps Zemo escape from Captain America by knocking out Captain America.